imagewize/velora-spa/README.md

 ### Adding Block Patterns

-The theme will soon include custom block patterns designed specifically for spa and wellness websites, such as:
+The theme includes custom block patterns designed specifically for spa and wellness websites:

-- Service showcase
-- Testimonial layouts
-- Spa treatment menus
-- Booking and reservation sections
-- Wellness program highlights
+- **Four Column Wellness Posts** (`patterns/four-column-wellness-posts.php`): Display wellness blog posts in a four-column layout
+- **Header Top Bar with Centered Menu** (`patterns/header-top-bar-centered-menu.php`): A header layout with top utility bar and centered navigation
+- **Overlapping Feature Columns** (`patterns/overlapping-feature-columns.php`): Showcase services or features with visually overlapping columns
+- **Shop Overview Three Columns** (`patterns/shop-overview-three-columns.php`): Display products in an elegant three-column layout
+- **Two Column Feature** (`patterns/two-column-feature.php`): Highlight a service or feature in a two-column layout with image and text
+- **Two Column Review** (`patterns/two-column-review.php`): Display customer testimonials in a two-column layout

+These patterns can be accessed in the WordPress editor by clicking the "+" button and navigating to the Patterns section.

+### Custom Templates

+The theme includes the following custom templates:

+- **WooCommerce Archive Product** (`templates/archive-product.html`): A custom template for WooCommerce product category pages, optimized for wellness products

 ## Support